 - Better care

 - Decreased length of stay in the hospital

 Crisis Intervention Unit

 YNHH is one of three hospital emergency departments in the U.S. with Project ASSERT (Improving Alcohol and Substance Abuse Services and Educating providers to Refer patients to Treatment), a screening-intervention program which identifies and helps patients in the YNHH emergency department who are diagnosed with alcohol or other drug dependence problems access treatment programs, shelters and social agencies.
-Since 2001, specially trained health promotion advocates have screened and assisted almost 40,000 patients, performed over 11,000 brief interventions, referred over 7,000 patients to substance abuse programs and gave social or medical referrals to over 6,000 patients.
+Since 2001, specially trained health promotion advocates have screened and assisted more than 46,700 patients.

 YNHH has an around-the-clock Emergency Department at its Shoreline Medical Center in Guilford.
 A full-service emergency department which cares for adults and children with a full range of emergency illnesses and injuries, the Shoreline Medical Center Emergency Department is open 24 hours a day, seven days a week.
 The department is staffed with board-certified emergency medicine physicians and mid-level providers, as well as experienced RNs and technicians.
 It is also supported by the on-site services of diagnostic radiology and laboratory medicine.

 Yale New Haven Hospital Urgent Care at Foxon